 Relieving disability caused by lymphatic filariasis

-Through the MMDP Project, we also improve the lives of people affected by lymphedema and hydrocele, two conditions that can result from LF infection.
+Through the MMDP Project, we also improved the lives of people affected by lymphedema and hydrocele, two conditions that can result from LF infection.
 Characterized by enlarged and swollen limbs and scrota, respectively, these conditions are painful, debilitating, and can seriously affect the victim’s quality of life.

 At the policy level, we helped the Federal Ministry of Health in Ethiopia to develop an action plan to eliminate LF and advocate for additional resources.